Objectives and Key Results (OKR) – The Complete Guide

 OKR Planning

-The OKR Planning takes place before each OKR cycle.
-Here, both the leadership level and the teams plan their OKRs for the next iteration.
-The planning takes about four hours on average for each team.
-In the first cycle, the duration of planning is probably a bit longer.
-In the following cycles, the teams become more and more familiar with the OKR method, so that the planning may take only two to three hours.
+The OKR planning takes place before each OKR cycle.
+This is where both the leadership level and the teams plan their OKRs for the next iteration.
+The planning takes an average of around four hours for each team.
+In the first cycle, the duration of the planning is probably a bit longer.
+In the following cycles, the teams become more familiar with the OKR method so that the planning can only take two to three hours.

 Before the teams start working on their OKRs, the leadership prepares the OKRs for the cycle at the company level in an OKR Planning, which are derived from the mid-term goals.

-With the company OKRs as a guideline, the teams now begin to work on their OKRs independently in their own OKR Planning sessions.
-The alignment with the company goals and the horizontal alignment with other teams ensures that the team OKRs contribute to the goals from higher levels, that no duplication of work occurs in the coming cycle, that no opposing key results are set, and that potential dependencies between teams are revealed.
+With the company OKRs as a guideline, the teams now begin to work on their OKRs independently in their own OKR planning sessions.
+The alignment with the company goals and the horizontal alignment with other teams ensures that the team OKRs contribute to the goals from higher levels, that no duplication of work occurs in the coming cycle, that no conflicting Key Results are set, and that potential dependencies between teams are revealed.

 Here’s another crazy thought: Depending on the degree of agility of the organization, at some point – based on the priorities for the respective cycle – completely new teams could be dynamically formed!